 On the last day, 9th May, we will take a dawn flight back to Pokhara to end the retreat.

 Petri focuses on integrating healing and therapy with yoga, meeting student’s individual needs and guiding their progress.
-Petri’s yoga pose adjustments are gentle, effective, therapeutic and, according to some, almost magical.
+Petri’s yoga adjustments are gentle, effective, therapeutic and, according to some, almost magical.
 They originate (besides his own practice and teaching) from his past work as a traditional Finnish folk healer and naturopath.
 His friendly, relaxed behaviour and intuitive perception give an open, energetic and meditative atmosphere to his classes.

-In 2004, Petri wrote “Astanga – The Yoga Tradition of Sri K. Pattabhi Jois” in collaboration with Sri K. Pattabhi Jois and his grandson, R. Sharath Jois.
+In 2004, Petri wrote “Astanga – The Yoga Tradition of Sri K. Pattabhi Jois” in collaboration with Sri K. Pattabhi Jois and R. Sharath Jois.
 The book introduces the primary series (1st series) Astanga Yoga method and philosophy, as well as its potential as a physical, mental, intellectual and spiritual practice.
 His intermediate series (2nd series) book “Nadi Sodhana” was released in 2008 and is written mostly from the interviews with Sri K. Pattabhi Jois from 2006-2007 in Mysore, India.

 See Petri’s full bio.